Port of Mersin: Warehouses

 Mersin harbour has also an open storage space of more than 3 km2.

 Project completion and aftermath

 The total cost of the project was 70 million Dutch guilders or about US$34 million, not including the cost of other smaller construction works in the harbor area (roads, railways, electrification, signalization, landscape works and private sector buildings etc.) In the later years, original design of the surface installations were changed and new piers were added.
 Also a fertiliser plant (Akgübre) was constructed within the harbor area.
 In 2007, the operating rights of the port was transferred within the governmental privatization programme to the consortium of PSA – Akfen.

-One of the Turkey's top 50 civil engineering projects
+One of Turkey's top 50 civil engineering projects

 Turkish Chamber of Civil Engineers lists Mersin Harbor as one of the fifty civil engineering feats in Turkey, a list of remarkable engineering projects realized in the first 50 years of the chamber.